Marisa Lago: Career

+Obama Administration

 In September 2009, President Barack Obama nominated Lago to serve as assistant secretary for international markets and development.
 She appeared before the Senate Committee on Banking, Housing, and Urban Affairs in November 2009 and was confirmed by voice vote of the full Senate in February 2010.

 After the resignation of James LaGarde Hudson, Lago also served as acting U.S. director of the European Bank for Reconstruction and Development from December 2013 until the confirmation of Scott Ames Allen in November 2015.

 In November 2014, President Obama nominated Lago to be a deputy trade representative with the rank of ambassador and nominated Wally Adeyemo to replace her as assistant secretary of the treasury.
 She appeared before the Senate Committee on Finance in July 2015 and the committee advanced her nomination to the full Senate in August.
 Adeyemo's nomination was withdrawn in December 2015 and no further action was taken on Lago's nomination before the end of the Obama administration in January 2017.

+New York City Government

 In January 2017, New York City mayor Bill de Blasio announced that Lago would succeed Carl Weisbrod as director of the Department of City Planning and chair of the City Planning Commission.

+Biden Administration

 In September 2021, President Joe Biden nominated Lago to be the next under secretary of commerce for international trade.
 The United States Senate confirmed her on December 16, 2021, by voice vote, and she was sworn in on December 28, 2021.

 Lago was part of a Biden administration effort in April 2022 to help repair the United States' "strained relations" with Turkey, Axios reported.
 Lago traveled to Turkey to promote clean energy efforts in the region.